-- (a) Subject to paragraphs (c), (d), and (g), a LLLT shall abide by a client's decisions concerning the objectives of representation and, as required by Rule 1.4, shall consult with the client as to the means by which they are to be pursued.
-A LLLT may take such action on behalf of the client as is impliedly authorized to carry out the representation.
-A LLLT shall abide by a client's decision whether to settle a matter. - (b) A LLLT's representation of a client does not constitute an endorsement of the client's political, economic, social, or moral views or activities. - (c) A LLLT must limit the scope of the representation and provide disclosures informing a potential client as required by these Rules and APR 28. - (d) A LLLT shall not counsel a client to engage, or assist a client, in conduct that the LLLT knows is criminal or fraudulent. - (e) [Reserved.] - (f) A LLLT shall not purport to act as a LLLT for any person or organization if the LLLT knows or reasonably should know that the LLLT is acting without the authority of that person or organization and beyond his or her authorized scope of practice, unless the LLLT is authorized or required to so act by law or a court order. - (g) Nothing in this Rule expands a LLLT's authorized scope of practice provided in APR 28.
+- (a) Subject to paragraphs (c), (d), and (g), an LLLT shall abide by a client's decisions concerning the objectives of representation and, as required by Rule 1.4, shall consult with the client as to the means by which they are to be pursued.
+An LLLT may take such action on behalf of the client as is impliedly authorized to carry out the representation. - (b) An LLLT's representation of a client does not constitute an endorsement of the client's political, economic, social, or moral views or activities. - (c) An LLLT must limit the scope of the representation and provide disclosures informing a potential client as required by these Rules. - (d) An LLLT shall not counsel a client to engage, or assist a client, in conduct that the LLLT knows is criminal or fraudulent. - (e) [Reserved.] - (f) An LLLT shall not purport to act as an LLLT for any person or organization if the LLLT knows or reasonably should know that the LLLT is acting without the authority of that person or organization and beyond his or her authorized scope of practice, unless the LLLT is authorized or required to so act by law or a court order. - (g) Nothing in this Rule expands an LLLT's authorized scope of practice provided in APR 28.